 Moon in the 3rd House

 You are very responsive, communicative, and curious.
 You can have a talent for imitating others and/or for picking up languages.
-You might either intellectualize your emotions rather than truly feel them and deal with them, or you communicate with excessive emotion.
+It may be you either intellectualize your emotions rather than truly feel them and deal with them, or communicate with excessive emotion.
 Some of you may do both at different times, and as you mature and develop, you learn to find a balance.